(This page is part of the official Academic Calendar)

 - Transcripts can be sent to:

 Office of the Registrar

 Red Deer, AB T4N 5H5

-4. If your country is not on this list, you will need to submit your transcripts to International Qualifications Assessment Services (IQAS)and request that they send a copy of the assessment directly to RDC at the address below.
+4. If your country is not on this list, you will need to submit your transcripts to International Qualifications Assessment Services (IQAS) and request that they send a copy of the assessment directly to RDC at the address below.
 If you have one transcript on the RDC list and one not from a country on the list, you must send all transcripts to IQAS for assessment.
-Both IQAS and charge a fee for the assessment which takes an average of 4-6 months to process once they have received a complete application.
+IQAS will charge a fee for this assessment.
+The assessment typically takes 4-6 months to process once they have received a complete application.